Epidemiology (MS)

 Students with a prior baccalaureate degree, or an advanced degree in an appropriate field of study, from a regionally accredited university or college are eligible for the MS program in Epidemiology.

-Previous coursework in mathematics and/or statistics and biological or health sciences (for example, biology, biochemistry, anatomy, physiology, and/or microbiology) is strongly recommended.
+Previous coursework in mathematics and/or statistics is required, and biological or health sciences (for example, biology, biochemistry, anatomy, physiology, and/or microbiology) is strongly recommended.
 Applicants who are judged to not have sufficient prior coursework or experience in these areas may be required to take additional coursework.

 The following are required for admission: